onethawt/idaplugins-list/README.md

   * Manage and run your IDC/Python scripts
   * Something that's also of considerable importance is that the IDA Toolbag lets you collaborate with other IDA users: one can publish his 'History', or import another user's history & even merge them!
   * See the official documentation for an extensive feature list.

+* [IDAtropy](https://github.com/danigargu/IDAtropy): IDAtropy is a plugin for Hex-Ray's IDA Pro designed to generate charts of entropy and histograms using the power of idapython and matplotlib.

 * [IDA Xtensa](https://github.com/themadinventor/ida-xtensa): This is a processor plugin for IDA, to support the Xtensa core found in Espressif ESP8266.
 It does not support other configurations of the Xtensa architecture, but that is probably (hopefully) easy to implement.

 * [idb2pat](https://github.com/alexander-pick/idb2pat): IDB to Pat.